 - Choose from several repayment options which are designed to meet the needs of almost any borrower.

 There are two types of Federal Direct Stafford Loans which a student may qualify for:

 2) Federal Direct Unsubsidized Loan - Based on the results of your FAFSA, if you are not eligible for a subsidized loan you would be considered eligible for an unsubsidized loan.
-This type of loan is different from the subsidized loan in that you are responsible for the interest as it accrues while you are in school.
+This type of loan is different from the subsidized loan in that you are responsible for the interest as it accrues while you are in school, and you must be enrolled half-time (6 UG hours for an undergraduate and 5 GR hours for a graduate student).
 You may, however, defer payment of both interest and principle until you leave school or fall below half-time enrollment.